RebelGuy/chat-mate/projects/server/readme.md

 Returns data with the following properties:
 - `newPunishment` (`PublicPunishment`): The new punishment that was created as a result of this request.
+- `channelPunishments` (`PublicChannelPunishment[]`): The external punishments applied to channels on YouTube or Twitch.

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.

 ### `POST /unban`
-*Current schema: 1.*
+*Current schema: 2.*

 Revokes an existing `ban` punishment from the user.
+This may also be used to remove any residual bans on the external platforms.

 Request data (body):
 - `userId` (`int`): *Required.* The user from which the punishment should be revoked.